lukeinthecloud/spotahome-challenge/README.md

     This also abstracts complex logic into middleware and keeps the route itself more clean and is just responsible for passing the result down.

+    There is also on the markers endpoint the option to pass in a query param for limit.
+This I have just set for 30 but is overidable in the request just so it does not have to loop over all 4000+ items when mapping.

 ### Frontend
     I have only used new React Hooks, there is not much state managment needed however for what there is these have been handled as such.